ggouzi/redmine_scrum_sprints/README.md

 Set-up plugin settings (in Admin view), then create Sprint & PB in each needed project settings.

 Select a project and clic on "Configuration" → "Modules", then enable scrum plugin.
 You'll see two new tabs "Backlogs and "Sprint".

+== Licence

+This plugin is licensed under the Creative Commons Corporation.
+See license.txt for details.